liutianlin0121/liutianlin0121.github.io/_posts/2021-04-17-isotropic-rv.md

 > The coordinates of an isotropic random vector are always uncorrelated (why?), but they are not necessarily independent.

-In the above statement, the "not necessarily independent'' part is quite obvious from the example of spherically distributed random variables.
+In the above statement, the "not necessarily independent" part is evident from the example of spherically distributed random variables.
 However, I had a hard time verifying the "always uncorrelated" statement.
-I think it might be a typo here, and the correct statement should be: **The coordinates of a zero-mean isotropic random vector are always uncorrelated; however, coordinates of a generic isotropic random can be correlated.**
+After some thoughts, I think this statement is actually wrong: The coordinates of an isotropic random vector can be correlated.

 To show coordinates of a generic isotropic random vector can be correlated, we need to find an isotropic random variable $$X$$ such that